WARNING: this page is still under construction - it probably contains lots of typos and errors

 James Scorgie Meston, 1st Baron Meston was born on 12 June 1865.1 He was the son of James Meston and Jane Greig Scorgie.2 He married Jeanie McDonald, daughter of James McDonald, on 10 December 1891.1 He died on 7 October 1943 at age 78.1

-James Scorgie Meston, 1st Baron Meston was educated at King's College, Aberdeen, Aberdeenshire, Scotland.1 He was educated at Balliol College, Oxford University, Oxford, Oxfordshire, England.1 He was in the Indian Civil Service in 1883.1 He was Finance Secretary, Government of the United Provinces between 1899 and 1903.1 He was advisor to the Governments of the Cape Colony and Transvaal on Civil Service Reform between 1904 and 1906.1 He was Secretary of the Finance Department, Government of India between 1906 and 1912.1 He was Temporary Finance Member, Council of the Governor-General of India in 1908.1 He was invested as a Companion, Order of the Star of India (C.S.I.) in 1908.1 He held the office of Member of the Imperial Legislative Council in 1909.1 He was invested as a Knight Commander, Order of the Star of India (K.C.S.I.) in 1911.1 He held the office of Lieutenant-Governor of the United Provinces of Agra and Oudh between 1912 and 1918.1 He was decorated with the award of Royal Naval Volunteer Reserve Officers' Decoration (V.D.) in 1914.1 He was representative for India to the Imperial War Cabinet and Conference in 1917.1 He held the office of Finance Member, Council of the Governor-General of India between 1918 and 1919.1 He was created 1st Baron Meston, of Agra and Dunottar, co.
-Kincardine [U.K.] on 29 November 1919.1 He was Vice-Chairman of the Supervisory Committee, League of Nations at Geneva, Switzerland.1 He was awarded the honorary degree of Doctor of Medicine (M.D.) by Zurich University, Zurich, Switzerland.1 He was invested as a Fellow, Royal Geographical Society (F.R.G.S.).1 He was invested as a Fellow, Royal Society of Literature (F.R.S.L.).1 He was awarded the honorary degree of Doctor of Law (LL.D.) by Edinburgh University, Edinburgh, Midlothian, Scotland.1 He was invested as a Knight of Grace, Order of St. John of Jerusalem (K.G.St.J.).1 He was awarded the honorary degree of Doctor of Law (LL.D.) by Aberdeen University, Aberdeen, Aberdeenshire, Scotland.1 He held the office of Chancellor of Aberdeen University between 1928 and 1943.1
+He was educated at King's College, Aberdeen, Aberdeenshire, ScotlandG.1 He was educated at Balliol College, Oxford University, Oxford, Oxfordshire, EnglandG.1 He was in the Indian Civil Service in 1883.1 He was Finance Secretary, Government of the United Provinces between 1899 and 1903.1 He was advisor to the Governments of the Cape Colony and Transvaal on Civil Service Reform between 1904 and 1906.1 He was Secretary of the Finance Department, Government of India between 1906 and 1912.1 He was Temporary Finance Member, Council of the Governor-General of India in 1908.1 He was appointed Companion, Order of the Star of India (C.S.I.) in 1908.1 He held the office of Member of the Imperial Legislative Council in 1909.1 He was appointed Knight Commander, Order of the Star of India (K.C.S.I.) in 1911.1 He held the office of Lieutenant-Governor of the United Provinces of Agra and Oudh between 1912 and 1918.1 He was awarded the Royal Naval Volunteer Reserve Officers' Decoration (V.D.) in 1914.1 He was representative for India to the Imperial War Cabinet and Conference in 1917.1 He held the office of Finance Member, Council of the Governor-General of India between 1918 and 1919.1 He was created 1st Baron Meston, of Agra and Dunottar, co.
+Kincardine [U.K.] on 29 November 1919.1 He was Vice-Chairman of the Supervisory Committee, League of Nations at Geneva, SwitzerlandG.1 He was awarded the honorary degree of Doctor of Medicine (M.D.) by Zurich University, Zurich, SwitzerlandG.1 He was awarded the honorary degree of Doctor of Law (LL.D.) by Edinburgh University, Edinburgh, Midlothian, ScotlandG.1 He was appointed Knight of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (K.G.St.J.)1 He was appointed Fellow, Royal Geographical Society (F.R.G.S.)1 He was appointed Fellow, Royal Society of Literature (F.R.S.L.)1 He was awarded the honorary degree of Doctor of Law (LL.D.) by Aberdeen University, Aberdeen, Aberdeenshire, ScotlandG.1 He held the office of Chancellor of Aberdeen University between 1928 and 1943.1

 Children of James Scorgie Meston, 1st Baron Meston and Jeanie McDonald